 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

 Preheat the oven to 180°C. Butter a 2 litre (8 cup) capacity baking dish.

-Using an electric mixer, beat 1 cup of the sugar, 15g of the butter, the jam and egg, until pale and fluffy.
+Using an electric mixer, beat the sugar, butter, jam and egg together until pale and fluffy.

 Mix together the milk, vinegar and vanilla bean paste.